ansible/community-docs/maintaining.rst

 Maintainers look after the collection documentation.

-In particular, they are watching that documents of the collection scope, like ``README.md``, are relevant and timely updated and that modules / plugins documentation adhears the `Ansible documentation format <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html>`_ and the `Style guide <https://docs.ansible.com/ansible/devel/dev_guide/style_guide/index.html#style-guide>`_.
+In particular, they are watching that documents of the collection scope, like ``README.md``, are relevant and timely updated and that modules / plugins documentation adheres the `Ansible documentation format <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_documenting.html>`_ and the `Style guide <https://docs.ansible.com/ansible/devel/dev_guide/style_guide/index.html#style-guide>`_.

 .. _Reviewing: